 FMD is a viral disease of livestock that affects cattle, swine, sheep, goats and other cloven-hoofed ruminants.
 The FMD virus is highly contagious, and outbreaks of the disease can have severe economic consequences due to decreased livestock productivity and disruption of regional and international trade of animals and animal products.
 Africa loses about US$2.3bn annually due to FMD, with most of the economic burden falling on sub-Saharan Africa.
 FMD is estimated to circulate in 77% of the global livestock population, according to the OIE.
 Morbidity levels are very high, reaching 100% in susceptible populations, while mortality is generally low in adult animals.
 In Eastern Africa, where FMD is endemic, outbreaks typically strike as waves of infection one to two years apart with outbreaks exacerbated when multiple serotypes or strains circulate concurrently.

 The following video explores the impact of Foot and Mouth Disease in Eastern Africa, from the perspective of both the small-scale livestock producers whose livestock and livelihoods are affected, as well as those who seek to control the disease on the ground and through policy development.

-In order to meet the needs in Eastern Africa, AgResults is looking for animal health companies with experience in the development and commercialisation of FMD vaccines to develop and register vaccines that are safe, efficacious and viable for use against the currently circulating strains of the four serotypes of FMD in the region’s cattle.
+To meet the needs in Eastern Africa, AgResults is looking for animal health companies with experience in the development and commercialisation of FMD vaccines to develop and register vaccines that are safe, efficacious, and viable for use against the currently circulating strains of the four serotypes of FMD in the region’s cattle.
 Vaccines registered in at least one of the AgResults target countries that meet all the requirements set out in the Target Product Profile will be eligible to participate in this cost-share initiative.
 This will provide an incentive to both public and private sector buyers in the region to purchase vaccines as part of a disease control strategy.

 Full details of the Target Product Profile requirements can be found in the Competition Rules section (Annex 1) of the Request For Applications.